CONTRACEPTIVE PILLS, PATCHES, IUDS AND THE ALTERNATIVES

 An important benefit of condoms is they provide some protection against STDs or sexually transmitted diseases if used correctly, but only when used correctly, and the protection is far from perfect since other body parts touch each other during sex.

-Condoms are also widely available and good for casual use, as they do not require that one calculate the womanÕs cycle and other complications.
+Condoms are also widely available and do not require that one calculate the womanÕs cycle and other complications.
 Basic rules for their use are:

-- Always use a fresh one rather than one that has been carried in your wallet for a few months or years.
+- Always use fresh ones rather than ones that has been carried in your wallet for a few months or years.

 - Check the expiration date to make sure it is current.